kleingeld1/mrbase64/README.md

 - Bundle identifier: `de.klngld.MrBase64`
 - The app persists the output-format selection using `@AppStorage` (UserDefaults)

-AI provenance (disclaimer)

-This project was developed with substantial assistance from an AI coding agent operating within the repository.
-The AI produced scaffolding, performed iterative edits, and helped configure the Xcode project.
-A human developer reviewed changes and ran local build/test cycles.

-Summary of AI-assisted work:

-- Generated initial app scaffolding and source files
-- Performed iterative `xcodebuild` debugging and fixed build/test settings
-- Added unit tests and configured the test target linkage
-- Renamed project and updated bundle identifiers to `de.klngld.MrBase64`
-- Created mascot SVG artwork and integrated it into the UI
-- Implemented persistent format selection and filename+timestamp reference-style Markdown generation

-Note: Please review signing, entitlements, and distribution settings before releasing binaries.

-If you would like, I can convert the portrait SVG into an AppIcon asset, add UI tests, or add multi-image reference numbering.

-Last updated: 2025-12-21

 ### Build from command line

 You can build once you have an Xcode project set up: